An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

 and the partial derivative of the objective function with regard to the continuous variable~$y_i$, $\nabla_{y_i} f^{(y)}_i\big(y_i\upfixedx\;|\;y_{-i}(x_{-i})\big)$, is linear in all variables.

 Furthermore, assume that all constraints $g_i\big(x_i,y_i\big)$ are affine and can therefore be written as:

-where $a_i,b_i$ are vectors and $A_i$ a matrix of suitable dimensions. \end{itemize} Note that the function~$f^{(y)}_i\big(y_i \;|\; y_{-i}(x_{-i})\big)$ need not be linear with respect to all variables, only with regard to the player's own continuous decision variable~$y_i$ given a fixed value of~$y_{-i}$.
+where $a_i,b_i$ are vectors and $A_i$ a matrix of suitable dimensions. \end{itemize} This assumption implies that the functions~$f^{(y)}_i\big(y_i \;|\; y_{-i}(x_{-i})\big)$ need not be linear with respect to all variables, only with regard to the player's own continuous decision variable~$y_i$.

+One consequence of Assumption \refAss{lower:level:linear} is the caveat that the following theorems are not directly applicable to \emph{Nash-Cournot equilibrium} models, where a player is aware of its own impact on the final demand price.
+These models are usually formulated such that a player faces an objective function of the form $\max_y p(y) \, y$, where $p(y)$ is the inverse demand curve; this violates the linearity requirement for the reformulation.

+However, we only need Assumption \mbox{\refAss{lower:level:linear}} to prove Theorem 4 below, which allows us to write the problem as a mixed-integer quadratic program, and obtain global optimality results.
+Whenever Assumption A3 does not hold, as in general game-theoretic settings, the reformulation introduced above as well as Theorems~\mbox{\ref{theorem:BNE}} and~\mbox{\ref{theorem:BNE:compensation}} are still applicable, but we cannot mathematically prove global optimality of a numerical solution.
+If we can show that problem (14) can be solved to optimality without Assumption A3, our method will obtain globally optimal results to the binary equilibrium problem.
+However, this will require novel research into general game-theoretic settings as well as nonlinear, mixed-integer optimization problems, both of which we plan to address in future work.
+We proceed with the theoretical results below to justify the general setting of the power market uplift problem, which is the topic of this paper.